mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 2. Snapshots and Interpolation
 3. State Synchronization

-After the talk, I published an [article series](https://gafferongames.com/post/introduction_to_networked_physics/) to go into more depth, covering topics like bandwidth optimization and delta-encoding.
+After the talk, I published an [article series](https://gafferongames.com/post/introduction_to_networked_physics/) that goes into more depth, covering topics like bandwidth optimization and delta-encoding.
 I even got into a friendly [network compression rivalry](https://gafferongames.com/post/snapshot_compression/) with some programmer friends, who in the end, totally kicked my ass.
 For example, see Fabian Giesen's [entry](https://github.com/rygorous/gaffer_net), which I think beat my best effort by around 25%, and I don't even think he worked that hard.

 While my talk and articles were well received, afterwards I was slightly unsatisfied.
 Due to length available for my talk (just one hour), and how deep I went into detail in the article series, I was only able to focus on one small aspect of the problem: how to synchronize a simulation running on one machine, so that it could be _viewed_ it on another.